Klim2007/data_analysis/README.md

     password = "Klim!2007", -- your password
     port = '3306',
     database = 'sakila' -- your scheme
-and you need to adjust query (columns and tables) in code "SELECT amount, DATE(payment_date) as PTDate FROM payment " YOU CAN ALSO USE THIS PROJECT FOR ANY GRAF/DATASET CREATION  WHERE IN  ACTUAL CURRENCY RATES AND/OR DATA FROM DATABASE SHOULD BE USED
+and you need to adjust query  in code due to your name of sheme and columns

+YOU CAN ALSO USE THIS PROJECT FOR ANY GRAF/DATASET CREATION  WHERE IN  ACTUAL CURRENCY RATES AND/OR DATA FROM DATABASE SHOULD BE USED